DelNov/T-Flows/readme.md

 which are multiples of 30.
 It is more likely that final simulation times would be in units more amenable to humans.

-Viscosity is 2.0e-4, resulting in Reynolds number of 5000, which might not be quite turbulent, but is certainly not steady either.
+Viscosity is 2.0e-4, resulting in Re number of 5000, which might not be quite turbulent, but is certainly not steady either.
 We do, nonetheless, set the turbulence model to be LES with Smagorinsky:
 ```